critoma/javase/README.md

 For downloading this repo, please use: git clone https://github.com/critoma/javase.git

-For the lecture and labs is used OpenJDK 19, 17/11 LTS from: https://jdk.java.net/archive/ For the GUI - JavaFX 11 or 17 LTS is used and it is included in this repo.
+For the lecture and labs is used Java OpenJDK 21, 17, 11 LTS from: https://jdk.java.net/archive/ For the GUI - JavaFX 21 or 17 LTS is used and it is included in this repo.